 Now that you know what the most common signs of gluten sensitivity are, let’s take a look at the potential health benefits of eating a gluten-free diet.

 - Better Digestion: It might be hard to believe that removing gluten from your diet could improve digestive issues you’ve dealt with your whole life, but it’s true.
 For people with gluten sensitivity, removing gluten from the diet allows the lining of the gut to heal and repair itself.
 Many people report a drastic improvement in as little as a week.

 - Weight Loss: When you go gluten-free, you get rid of things like pasta, bread, and crackers, which could contribute to weight loss.
-However, if you simply replace these carb-loaded options with gluten-free carbs, you probably won’t see much change in this area.
+However, if you simply replace these carb-loaded options with either carb free foods or gluten-free carbs, you probably won’t see much change in this area.

 - More Energy: Most people who make the switch to gluten-free eating see an overall improvement in their energy levels, mainly because their blood sugar levels remain steadier without gluten.
 If you feel like you’re in a food coma every time you eat a meal, that will probably go away when you stop eating gluten.

 - Less Bloating: Going gluten-free will significantly lesson the bloated feeling you get after meals.
 No more popping the top button on your jeans after you eat!

 - Improved Nutrient Absorption: As your gut health improves from eliminating gluten, nutrients can be better absorbed into your bloodstream to nourish your body.

 - Relief for IBS: This ties in with gut health improvement, but for people who suffer from IBS, this is a really big deal.
 Here’s a study that shows just how drastically the symptoms of IBS can be improved by switching to a gluten-free diet.